crate/cratedb-toolkit/doc/io/database/postgresql/research.md

 ## Full-load

-This subsystem is already covered by ingestr/dlt.
+This subsystem is already covered by omniload/dlt (ex. ingestr/dlt).

 ## CDC